johannesnicolaus/johannesnicolaus.github.io/index.md

 <h1>About me</h1>

 I have always been interested in science, especially biology since I was little.
 This brought me to Osaka University, where I was able to do research on transcription regulation for my undergraduate and master's thesis.
-Currently, I have moved to Okinawa Institute of Science and Technology in Okinawa, Japan, currently working on the transcriptional regulation of the scrambled genome of O. dioica.
-In my spare time, I take care of my carnivorous plants, 3D print, watch football, fish and dive.
+Currently, I have moved to Okinawa Institute of Science and Technology in Okinawa, Japan, currently working on the transcriptional regulation of the scrambled genome of *O. dioica*.
+In my spare time, I take care of my carnivorous plants, 3D print, watch football, fish and scuba dive.

 I am currently using R and shell scripts for most of my work, and is learning nextflow during my PhD.